 JANE'S WALK MKE 2020

-BUT WE HAVE 20 WAYS TO STILL
+BUT WE STILL HAVE MULTIPLE WAYS THIS MAY

-SEE YOUR CITY WITH NEW EYES.
+TO SEE YOUR CITY WITH NEW EYES.

 This year, we were inspired by Priya Parker's The Art of Gathering.
 Defining gathering as a "conscious bringing together of people for a reason," Parker's book helped us choose a “bold, sharp purpose” for each neighborhood exploration and event we hosted: to vision and revision Milwaukee and its neighbors in 20/20.
 Since the pandemic's spread, however, we've all been forced to revise how and where we gather.

 Therefore, Jane's Walk MKE is offering multiple opportunities to still explore the city and connect socially (i.e., virtually):